soribadiaby/Churn-prediction/README.md

 # Churn prediction project

-The goal of this project is to predict customer churn rate for a Telecom company using Data Analysis and Machine Learning techniques.
-With these predictions, a company can set up a targeted strategy for customer retention.
+The goal of this project is to predict customer churn rate for a Telecom company with Machine Learning.
+These predictions allow to set up a targeted strategy for customer retention.

 ## Run the code
 To see the project and run the code run "Telco-customer-churn.ipynb".